ProvableHQ/leo/docs/rfc/001-initial-strings.md

 isomorphic to but separate from character arrays, because we may want to introduce later a more flexible type of strings, in particular, one that supports resizing.
-This may be realized via a built-in or library circuit type that includes a character array and a fill index.
+This may be realized via a built-in or library struct type that includes a character array and a fill index.
-This may be a special case of a built-in or library circuit type for resizable vectors, possibly realized via an array and a fill index.
+This may be a special case of a built-in or library struct type for resizable vectors, possibly realized via an array and a fill index.
 This hypothetical type of resizable vectors